 Yes, if you like a city feel blended with coastal living, Varna is the right place to be!
 If you’ve ever been to Varna, chances are you’ve left part of your heart in Bulgaria’s sea capital.
 As one of the Black Sea’s oldest cities, Varna has much to offer.

 Varna’s infrastructure has gone through dramatic improvements in recent years.
-Some of the main boulevards in the city have been redesigned to reduce traffic congestion and make travelling around the city easier.
+Some of the main boulevards in the city have been redesigned to reduce traffic congestion and make traveling around the city easier.

-You’ll notice that most street signs around the central parts of the city have been translated into English, but this doesn’t refer to other neighbourhoods.
+You’ll notice that most street signs around the central parts of the city have been translated into English, but this doesn’t refer to other neighborhoods.

 In addition, there are several taxi companies that can provide instant transportation to any desired destination.

 You can use Varna’s airport to travel to nearby countries or explore Sofia for the weekend.